CheckPointSW-Community/Jenkins-SourceGuard/README.md

   ![Screenshot](log1.png)

-##  It is possible to run the Jenkins pipeline job as alert only and not failing a stage though the SourceGuard analysis is BLOCK by changing the scan stage as follow:
+###  It is possible to run the Jenkins pipeline job as Alert only and not failing a stage though the SourceGuard analysis is BLOCK by changing the scan stage as follow:

   ```